jnsy99/SC1005_Project_CovidVSStockSg/README.md

 # Finding correlation between Singapore Covid-19 cases and Stock market prices in Singapore and predicting future stock prices

 ## About
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on stock prices and covid-19 data in Singapore by Team 3 from SC9.
+Please read the README.txt file first!

 ## Contributors